LeoGarp3162/roadmap-english/README.md

 https://www.nytimes.com/games/wordle/index.html

-## Month 3: Improving Grammar
+## Month 3: Building Fluency

-1. Writing grammar
-2. Reading and writing into specific grammar
+###1.
+Improving confidence and fluency through daily conversation

+Make a group of 3-4 member and make a daily conversation through opinions about general topics,

+Example:

+   - AI
+   - Cafe
+   - Healthy Lifestyle
+   - Books
+   - Gadget
+   - Culinary
+   - Games

+###2.
+Discussion

+make a group of 3-4 member and build a discussion about a random topics thats debateable.

+For example:

+   - Healthy and Unhealthy lifestyle
+   - Digital or Manual information source?
+   - Motivation or Consistency?
+   - FOMO habits
+   - Nature condition
+   - Healthy and Unhealthy relationship

-3. Writing story
+4. Writing story
-4. Basic conversation with different grammar
+5. Basic conversation with different grammar

 ## Month 4: Building Fluency